pinbar/nodejs-express-jwt/README.md

 * some information in the payload is encrypted for privacy

 ### chaos
-* a middleware introduces `500 - Internal Server Error` errors randomly for any `/oracle/*` api call
+* a middleware that introduces `500 - Internal Server Error` errors randomly for any `/oracle/*` api call
 * this _chaos_ can be seen by repeatedly accessing `/oracle/choice`

 __note__: all api calls in this example are `GET` unless noted otherwise